 How do you measure a sliding glass door to replace it?

-Origin do not survey and install your sliding doors.
-You’ll need to work with a trade partner who will measure up, liaise with us to get the product on order and then will install.
-Find your local installer here.
+You’ll need to work with a local trade partner who will measure up, liaise with us, order your bespoke door and then install it.
+To start a project, find your local installer here.

 Can sliding doors match other windows and doors?